Steven-Vsqz/Foundry_VTT_Macro_Scripts/README.md

   <br />
   <br />

   Calculates how many sneak attack dice you get based on your rogue level.
 Doesn't have to be only rogues, any class that grants you sneak attack can be placed here.
-Just change the classes.(class) to the one you want.
+Just change the `actor.classes.(class)` to the one you want.
   ```lua
   // Calculate the number of sneak attack dice
     let rogueLevel = actor.classes.rogue?.level || 0;